 For our two most recent kitchen renovations, we installed open shelving.
 And for both installations, I designed and Dean created the shelving brackets.
-We are looking into the process of manufacturing them and selling them, but as you can imagine, they’re quite heavy to ship!
-We’ll keep you posted…and if you’re interested in them, please contact us and let us know.
+But if you don’t have a Dean who can make them for you, you can find VERY similar ones here.

 Where did you get your dining room light fixture?

-The dining room light fixture is from Wayfair and is currently called the Odie 8-light kitchen island pendant.
+The dining room light fixture is from Wayfair and was called the Odie 8-light kitchen island pendant.
 Wayfair occasionally changes the names of products though.
 To make it easier for you to find, here it is on Amazon.

 Where did you get your black kitchen track lights?

-The black kitchen track lights in our farmhouse style kitchen were source from Build.com.
+The black kitchen track lights in our farmhouse-style kitchen were source from Build.com.
 They are made by Seagull Lighting and have unfortunately been discontinued.
-We have not been able to find similar versions elsewhere.
+We have not yet been able to find similar versions elsewhere.

 Where did you get your huge black clock?

 The Fulton Street black oversized clock was from Wayfair.
 You may be able to find it on Amazon too.